senthilobly/CNN-s/CNN_with_VHL_Filters/README.md

-# 🧠 Simple Convolutional Neural Network (CNN) Using NumPy
+# Simple Convolutional Neural Network (CNN) Using NumPy

-This project demonstrates a basic **Convolutional Neural Network (CNN)** pipeline implemented from scratch using **NumPy**, without any deep learning libraries like TensorFlow or PyTorch.
+This program demonstrates a basic **Convolutional Neural Network (CNN)** pipeline implemented from scratch using **NumPy**, without any deep learning libraries like TensorFlow or PyTorch.

 It covers the core operations of a CNN:
 - Convolution using predefined kernels
 - Max Pooling for downsampling
 - Fully Connected Layer
 - Softmax Activation for classification
 ---

-## 📌 Features
+## Features

 - Convolution using 3 filters:
   - **Vertical Edge Detection (Sobel Y)**: Detects vertical lines or edges.